How to File a Wisconsin State Tax Extension: A Comprehensive Guide

 Need more time?
 No problem.
 Just submit Form 4868 to the IRS by April 15th.
 You can either mail it the old-school way or e-file it online—whatever floats your tax boat.Step 2: Attach Your Federal Extension to Your Wisconsin Return

 Extensions buy you time to file, not to pay.
-To dodge penalties and a not-so-fun 1% monthly interest from Wisconsin, make sure you pay any taxes owed by April 15th.Payment Options
+To dodge a not-so-fun 1% monthly interest from Wisconsin, make sure you pay any taxes owed by April 15th.Payment Options

 Wisconsin offers several methods to pay your taxes: